-I live in Canton Ohio with Patricia, a “cat lady” who is a former high school Spanish teacher.
-Our one daughter, Emily is a theatre attorney.
+Born in Terre Haute, Indiana, Ted resides in Canton, Ohio with his wife Patricia, a former high school Spanish teacher.
+Their one daughter, Emily is a theatre attorney.
 She and her husband Guy work in the Broadway production niche in Manhattan.
-I’m a signature member of the American Watercolor Society.
-I’m represented by Gallery + in Cleveland Ohio at the 78th Street Studios.
+Ted is a signature member of the American Watercolor Society, the Ohio Watercolor Society and the Akron Society of Artists.